django-oscar/django-oscar/docs/source/howto/how_to_configure_shipping.rst

 .. tip::

-    Most of the shipping logic should live in the repository class, the method instance is only responsble for returning the charge for a given basket.
+    Most of the shipping logic should live in the repository class, the method instance is only responsible for returning the charge for a given basket.